Have you ever spilt lemon juice on a cut?

 When acidic juice hits that nerve end, you sure know about it.

-Well this should give you some idea of how your barrier functions.
+Interestingly, this should give you some idea of how your barrier functions.

-When your skin is chapped and flaky it’s deficient in lovely lipids, it allows irritants like your lemon juice to penetrate easily.
+When your skin is chapped and flaky, it’s deficient in lovely protective lipids.

-The barrier function refers to the outer layer of your skin, which you can liken to a brick wall.
+Your skin barrier function refers to the outer layer of your skin, which you can liken to a brick wall.

-The CELLS are the BRICKS and holding these bricks in place is the MORTAR, an INTERCELLULAR MATRIX made up of complex materials (lipids), including ceramides, cholesterol and fatty acids.
+The CELLS are the BRICKS, and holding these bricks in place is the MORTAR, an INTERCELLULAR MATRIX made up of complex materials (lipids), including ceramides, cholesterol, and fatty acids.

 But if your barrier is impaired, your skin can look out of whack, dull and sallow, causing dry skin.